Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 12

 on the beach & above it

-gradually growing & they
+gradually growing. & they

-It was quite spontaneous
+It was a quite spontaneous

 gave him a reception such as